-- 1. Students must complete all of the requirements pertaining to baccalaureate degrees as specified on pages 84-86 of this catalog. - 2.
+- 1. Students must complete all of the requirements pertaining to baccalaureate degrees as specified on pages 82-84 of this catalog. - 2.
 Students are required to make a grade of "C" or higher in each foundation and major course (including concentration courses). - A maximum of four hours of KINS activity courses can be counted for the degree.
 KINS professional courses are not included in this four-hour limit. - 4.
 A minor cannot be earned in the area of concentration.

-Ge eneral Education Requirements 1 (39) A. English Composition (6) ENGL 1001 В. Social Sciences (6) General Education Social Sciences C. Mathematics (6) MATH 1021 3 MATH 2011 3 D. Natural Sciences (9) General Education Natural Sciences 9 E. Humanities (9)3CMST 20603General Education History3General Education Humanities3 F. Computer Literacy Requirement may be met through successful completion of CMIS 1000 or through an acceptable score on the computer competency examination.
+General Education Requirements 1 (39) A. English Composition (6) ENGL 1001 В. Social Sciences (6) General Education Social Sciences 6 C. Mathematics (6) MATH 1021 3 MATH 2011 3 D. Natural Sciences (9) General Education Natural Sciences 9 E. Humanities (9) 3 CMST 2060 F. Computer Literacy Requirement may be met through successful completion of CMIS 1000 or through an acceptable score on the computer competency examination.

+G. Fine Arts (3)

+General Education Fine Arts3

 (fine arts, music, theatre)